QSOLKCB/QNTOY/README.md

 3. Prefer browser standards over framework abstractions when the platform already provides the capability.
 4. Keep scientific language explicit about what is simulated and what is merely inspired by quantum information concepts.
 5. Keep exports inspectable: CSV for telemetry, JSON for full state snapshots.

-## Citation

-For the original archived QNTOY work:

-> Slade, T. (2025). *Quantum Amiga 1200 — QNTOY v2: A Self-Modulating Audio-Visual Entropy Simulator.* Zenodo.
-DOI: 10.5281/zenodo.17540042

-The v3 rebuild should receive a new release tag / archive record if it is intended to be cited as a distinct software version.

 ## License